Palmitoyl Tetrapeptide-7 (200mg)

 Studies suggest that the peptide may stimulate the synthesis of collagen, a key component of the extracellular matrix in the skin, and may produce anti-inflammatory action, which might reduce damage caused by environmental factors such as UV radiation and pollution.

 Research has suggested that combining Palmitoyl Tetrapeptide-7 with Palmitoyl Oligopeptide (Matrixyl 3000) may synergistically stimulate collagen production and reduce inflammation.
-This synergy, which the study describes as "dramatic," may help improve skin texture and reduce the appearance of fine lines and wrinkles.(4)
+This synergy, which the study describes as "dramatic," may help improve skin texture and reduce the depth and length of wrinkling that may occur along the stratum corneum of the epidermal barrier.(5)

-As per the studies, “Matrixyl 3000 is a synergistic combination of two skin active peptides, Palmitoyl oligopeptide and Palmitoyl-tetrapeptide-7, which appears promising based on the preliminary data from the manufacturer (Sedema corporation).
-However, it remains to be proven effective by independent published clinical studies.
+According to the studies, “Matrixyl 3000 is a synergistic combination of two skin-active peptides, Palmitoyl oligopeptide and Palmitoyl-tetrapeptide-7, which appears promising based on the preliminary data from the manufacturer… However, it remains to be proven effective by independent published clinical studies.

-In a randomized, double-blind, placebo-controlled clinical study, 20 female test subjects with mild to moderate facial wrinkles were presented with a cream containing Palmitoyl Tetrapeptide-7 for 12 weeks.
-The cream was applied twice daily to the face and neck.
+The peptide, sometimes classified as an “anti-aging” compound, is so named due to its perceived potential action and enhancement of integral protein production within the skin, as discussed above.
+In a randomized, double-blind, placebo-controlled clinical study, 20 research models were presented with a cream containing Palmitoyl Tetrapeptide-7 for 12 weeks.
+The cream was applied twice daily to observable wrinkles along the skin.

 Palmitoyl Tetrapeptide-7 is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.